kubeflow/kubebench/dashboard/grafana-dashboard/README.md

 # Grafana dashboard for Kubebench jobs

-This dashboard can provide you information about resources (memory usage, CPU usage, Disk IOs per Workflow) by using workflows in Kubebnech Jobs.
+This dashboard can provide you information about Kubebench job resources (memory usage, CPU usage, Disk IOs per workflow).

 ## Installation